-We observe that the upward trends in banking outcomes for OSC youth persist even in light of challenges due to COVID-19 restrictions.
+We observed that the upward trends in banking outcomes for OSC youth persisted even in light of the challenges due to COVID-19 restrictions.
 The persistence in outcomes seems remarkable given how the rapidly worsening economic conditions altered the external pressures faced by program participants and their families.
-The changes weren't limited to these macro changes external to the OSC program.
-When youth started the programming it was completely virtual.
+In addition to the headwinds from these macro changes, when youth started the programming it was completely virtual.